When the holidays arrive, so does the season of gift giving. Did you know that your annual traditions shape children’s lifelong values about giving?

 Of course, children associate the holidays with being receivers of gifts.
-But according to studies in human development, it is the giving of gifts that reaps the biggest psychological rewards.
+But according to studies in human development, it is gift giving that reaps the biggest psychological rewards.
 Parents can help children and teens realize these rewards by teaching them how to give back during the holiday season and throughout the year.
 There are many ways to give back, including through the excellent projects listed below.

 To mark the season of giving, from November 29 through December 13, each time a child or teen makes a pledge to volunteer through generationOn, its partners at Hasbro will donate a toy to a child in need.
 As part of their Holiday Gift Campaign, generationOn encourages kids, parents, teachers and nonprofit organizations to explore its many online resources, including holiday service projects that help kids turn pledges into projects.
 Also through pledging, children become engaged in a youth community that brings the gift of giving into young people’s lives throughout the year.
 What better time than the holidays to get your kids to take a volunteer pledge!